oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request-python.md

 Python dependencies updated at once.
 We have created a workflow that runs every Monday in the early morning.
 By the time we start our work day the pull request has been opened and we can merge it right away if all tests pass, or debug any issues introduced by upstream breaking changes.
-We also gave us the option of [running the workflow on demand](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) to upgrade dependencies at our convenience.
+We also have the option of [running the workflow on demand](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) to upgrade dependencies at our convenience.

-Broadly speaking the workflow will:
+Broadly speaking, the workflow will:

 1. Checkout our code
 1. Configure a Python environment that matches our project version